paulpierce34/YewBot/README.md

 2.)
 Open a terminal (cmd prompt or powershell)

-3.) cd to the directory where you have the python script located
+3.) cd to the directory where you have the python script located (git clone https://github.com/paulpierce34/YewBot.git)

 4.)
 Type the command: '**pip install -r requirements.txt**' to install all python reqs